NafisEbrahimi/Analytical-Modeling-for-ESA/README.md

-Matlab Code for Analytical Modeling and Optimization of Electronic Soft Actuator(ESA)
+Analytical Modeling and Optimization of Electronic Soft Actuator
 ===
+## Introduction

 ## Usage
 In the "Magnetic_Field_Force_(Magnetic_Vector_Potential)" folder, Matlab code that calcualtes the force and magnetic field using Magnetic Vector Potential(MVP) methods are provided.